rich98/STEM-Series-StressTestPY/README.md

 6. **Running the test and generating the report**: The last two lines of the script actually start the test and then generate the report.

-In summary, this script is a way to make your computer do some hard work for a set amount of time, and then write down how hard its CPU and memory were working during that time.
+This script is a way to make your computer do some hard work for a set amount of time, and then write down how hard its CPU and memory were working during that time.
 It's a good way to see how well your computer can handle heavy tasks!